The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: Introduction

 If~\eqref{curvatures_locally_equal} were true for each $v\in\Sn$ then $H$ and $K$ would coincide, up to a translation, by the uniqueness part in Minkowski's Theorem \cite[Th.
 7.2.1]{Sc}.
 However, a priori the reflection that makes~\eqref{curvatures_locally_equal} valid may vary from component to component.
-An important difference between $n=2$ and $n>2$, something which has been used in overcoming this difficulty in $\R^2$, is the fact that in the plane \eqref{curvatures_locally_equal} implies that a portion of $\pa H$ is a translation of a portion of $\pa K$, while this is not true anymore in $\R^n$ when $n>2$.
-Kobayashi's result is the key to prove that the reflection that makes~\eqref{curvatures_locally_equal} valid does not vary from component to component.
+An important difference between $n=2$ and $n\geq3$, something which has been used in overcoming this difficulty in $\R^2$, is the fact that in the plane \eqref{curvatures_locally_equal} implies that a portion of $\pa H$ is a translation of a portion of $\pa K$, while this is not true anymore in $\R^n$ when $n\geq3$.
+Our extension of Kobayashi's result on the asymptotic behavior of $\cZ(K)$ is the key to prove that the reflection that makes~\eqref{curvatures_locally_equal} valid does not vary from component to component.
 In order to explain this we observe that~\eqref{convoluzione}, with $H=K$, implies

 (the bar denotes conjugation) because $\fou{1_{-K}}(\zeta)=\conj{\fou{1_{K}}\left(\cz\right)}$.
 Thus